Add & Remove

-The Add & Remove function allows you to either add certain strings to filenames or delete a number of characters from filenames.
+The Remove function allows you to delete a certain number of characters from the filenames.

 Problem: